 Within the framework of the educational part the participants will learn about the history of the Univ Holy Dormition Lavra of the Studite Rite, about the current architectural features of the buildings and about the wall paintings of the main church as an example of the traditional wall painting and icon wall decor of the Orthodox churches.
 They will get to know the Univ Lavra Museum and its collection as well as more about the role these historical objects in the collection played in the beliefs of the peoples and communities to whom they belong.

-The Training Course will take place from August, 2nd, to August, 15th, 2020 and is jointly organised by European Heritage Volunteers, the Association Union Forum and Univ Holy Dormition Lavra of the Studite Rite.
+The Training Course will take place from August, 1st, till August, 13th, 2021, and is jointly organised by European Heritage Volunteers, the Association Union Forum and Univ Holy Dormition Lavra of the Studite Rite.